-Project Status Expected Near Term Milestones motixafortide Phase 3 registration study in autologous stem cell mobilization (GENESIS) completed; top-line results announced May 2021 showed highly statistically significant evidence across all primary and secondary endpoints favoring motixafortide in addition to G-CSF (p<0.0001).
+Project Status Expected Near Term Milestones motixafortide Phase 3 registration study in autologous stem cell mobilization (GENESIS) completed; top-line results announced May 2021 showed highly statistically significant evidence across all primary and secondary endpoints favoring motixafortide in addition to G-CSF (p&lt;0.0001).
 In addition, the combination was found to be safe and well tolerated.
-Phase 2a study in pancreatic cancer (COMBAT/KEYNOTE- 202) completed; full results showing improvement in all endpoints announced December 2020. a.
-Pre-NDA meeting with FDA in second half of 2021. b.
+Pharmaco-economic study showed positive results regarding the cost-effectiveness of using investigational drug motixafortide as a primary SCM agent on top of G-CSF, versus G-CSF alone, in multiple myeloma patients undergoing ASCT.
+Phase 2a study in pancreatic cancer (COMBAT/KEYNOTE- 202) completed; full results showing improvement in all endpoints announced December 2020.
+Phase 2a study for relapsed or refractory AML completed.
+Phase 1 b study in patients with ARDS secondary to COVID- 19 and other respiratory viral infections.
+2021. b.
 NDA submission in first half of 2022.
-Evaluation and planning of next clinical development steps, including discussions towards potential collaborations.
-Phase 2a study for relapsed or refractory AML completed.
-Phase 2 investigator-initiated study in first-line PDAC patients.
-Phase 1b study in patients with ARDS secondary to COVID-19 and other respiratory viral infections.
-Evaluation and decision regarding next clinical development steps.
-Data from the study is anticipated in mid-2022 Results of the preliminary analysis are expected in 2022 AGI-134 Phase 1/2a study, ongoing Initial proof-of-mechanism efficacy results of part 2 of study expected in second half of 2021
+2. Evaluation and planning of next clinical development steps, including discussions towards potential collaborations.
+3. Evaluation and decision regarding next clinical development steps.
+4. Data from the study is anticipated in mid-2022 5.
+Results of the preliminary analysis are expected in 2022 AGI-134 Phase 1/2a study, ongoing Study recruitment from part 2 of study expected to be completed by end of year; initial proof-of-mechanism of action efficacy results expected in first half of 2022.

-These studies are investigator-initiated studies; therefore, the timelines are ultimately controlled by the independent investigators and are subject to change.
+\ These studies are investigator-initiated studies; therefore, the timelines are ultimately controlled by the independent investigators and are subject to change.